mbhamashah/katacoda-scenarios/Opearting System Basics 1/12-Variables.md

 ## Variables

+A variable is a character string to which we assign a value.
+The value assigned could be a number, text, filename, device, or any other type of data.
+The name of a variable can contain only letters (a to z or A to Z), numbers ( 0 to 9) or the underscore character ( _).

+To define a variable

+`variable_name = variable_value`

+To access the value stored in a variable, prefix its name with the dollar sign ($) −

+`$variable_name`

 Variables are the core of any computer programming.
 Variables are used to store data, modify data, and (re)use them in the whole program.

 There are some pre defined variables which are are used at various places.

 Let's explore it further.

 On your terminal run this command and let's see what is the outcome.